-About the Hereditary Disease Foundation
+About the Huntington’s Disease Foundation

 WHAT is Huntington’s disease

 Huntington’s disease is a fatal, inherited brain disorder that causes psychiatric changes, cognitive problems, and uncontrollable movements that progress over 10-20 years.
 HD usually presents between age 30-50, but it can strike as early as 2 or as old as 80.
-Each child of an afflicted parent has a 50% risk of inheriting the gene which causes the disease.
+Each child of an affected parent has a 50% risk of inheriting the gene which causes the disease.

 Currently there is no cure.